innashpota/blog/README.md

 Blog
 =================

-##Web app that allows to write articles in blog.
+##Web application that allows to write articles in blog.

 The application is based on Servlets, JSP, JDBC, HTML + CSS and LOG4J as a logging system.